-In restorative yoga, poses are held longer with the support of props.
+In Restorative yoga, poses are held longer with no effort exerted.
 All poses are on the ground and the body is fully supported in order to sink into the pose.
 Because the body is fully supported, messages are sent to the brain to release tension and relax.
-The longer the poses are held, the more tension is released, and then the mind and body can relax.
+The longer the poses are held, the more tension is released, and the mind and body can deeply relax.

 The practice is meditative in nature complemented with rhythmic breath work to calm the fluctuations of the mind.

-Restorative yoga can bring up emotions that have been neglected or are lingering in the body.
-This type of yoga teaches us to acknowledge these emotions without doing anything as they will be released.
+Restorative yoga can bring up emotions and thoughts that have been neglected or are lingering in the body.
+This type of yoga teaches us to acknowledge these emotions and thoughts without doing anything as they will be released.
 This is an important lesson that will follow off the mat.

 Restorative yoga compliments a busy, stressful lifestyle and is generally accessible for all levels and types of bodies.